Titu

 Titu (/ro/) is a town in Dâmbovița County, Muntenia, Romania, with a population of 9,291 As of 2021.

 Location

 The town in located in the southern part of the county, in the center of the Wallachian Plain.
 It lies at a distance of 39.5 km from the county seat, Târgoviște, 52 km from Bucharest, and 73.5 km from Pitești.
-Titu îs surrounded by several communes: Produlești and Braniștea to the north, Odobești and Potlogi to the south, Conțești and Lungulețu to the east, and Costeștii din Vale to the west.
+Titu is surrounded by several communes: Produlești and Braniștea to the north, Odobești and Potlogi to the south, Conțești and Lungulețu to the east, and Costeștii din Vale to the west.

 Zones and administration

 Titu is divided into three main zones: